About outofnowhere

 817-336-3968

-Dr. Shirin is a movement disorders specialist
+Dr. Shirin completed a fellowship in movement disorders at UT Southwestern

 Halim Fadil, MD